Ankitmodmed/modmedAPIPortal/reference/EMA and gGastro Certified FHIR API/mmi-api-interoperability.md

 By using or accessing any API services or materials, you agree to be bound by the API Terms of Use available at: [https://www.modmed.com/api-terms-of-use/](https://www.modmed.com/api-terms-of-use/)

-The main dierence between the two APIs relates to use cases and access.
+The main difference between the two APIs relates to use cases and access.
 The Certified FHIR API Supports two types of API-enabled services:

 * Services for which a single patient’s data is the focus
   * A Patient, using their Patient Portal credentials, can authenticate to the API in order to retrieve, access, exchange, or visualize their data.